 She explained the four efforts that BNF take in order to conserve peat forest areas in Kalimantan, especially in the Sebangau National Park over the last 10 years.
 First, reforestation through replanting of degraded peatlands due to fires or clearance.
 Second, developing conservation activities based on community participation, such as patrolling forest areas with Community Patrol Team, and developing forest conservation education and training activities.
 Third, the construction of dams to block canals to rewet forests and assist in natural reforestation of peatland forests.
 Fourth, support scientific research activities.

 “Quality scientific research is very important for BNF in developing conservation of peatlands because it is the basis for how to protect and manage forests.
 Research also allows us to have special expertise in monitoring the distribution, population status, behavior and ecology of peat forest species,” Yunsiska explained.

-She also expressed her gratitude for the support of a number of local partners who played a major role in helping BNF carry out conservation projects in the Sebangau Forest, such as the Center for International Cooperation in Sustainable Management of Tropical Peatland (CIMTROP) and Community Firefighting Teams (MPA).
+She also expressed her gratitude for the support of a number of local partners who played a major role in helping BNF carry out conservation projects in the Sebangau National Park forest, such as the Center for International Cooperation in Sustainable Management of Tropical Peatland (CIMTROP) and Community Firefighting Teams (MPA).

 “The role of these local partners is very important for the ongoing conservation efforts undertaken by BNF,” added Yunsiska.

 BNF is the only institution from Indonesia to receive the Keeling Curve Prize 2020 award and is also one of only two institutions based in Asia to receive this award.
 The other Asian project that received the award is ‘Oorja Development Solutions’ from India for the field of energy development.